stevejarvis/goosedcycl.ing/_posts/2026-09-10-has-the-gray-duck-grit-gotten-more-competitive.md

 ## The report

-The full comparison is in a [report on the two years](https://jaredhuling.org/power-files/gray-duck-grit/).
-It goes climb by climb: power and time on each one, how much of my anaerobic capacity each climb used, where the surges landed, pacing by half, heart rate, and how I slept the night before.
-Every number that depends on a threshold is shown two ways, because intervals.icu gives two different values for race day and they disagree by more than 40 W.
+A full, detailed comparison is in a [report on the two years](https://jaredhuling.org/power-files/gray-duck-grit/).
+It goes into much more detail climb by climb: power and time on each one, how much of my anaerobic capacity each climb used, where the surges happened, pacing by race half, heart rate, and even how I slept the night before.

 ## Your own rides

-I pulled the analysis out into a tool called [reclimb](https://jaredhuling.org/reclimb/).
+I also built a tool called [reclimb](https://jaredhuling.org/reclimb/) that allows you to view your own races on the 3-D climb visualizer.
 Drop in a .fit, .gpx, or .tcx file and it finds the climbs and replays them.
 Drop in two or three editions of the same race and it puts them on one road together, the way the Gray Duck Grit replay does.
-It all runs in your browser, so your files never get uploaded anywhere.
+It all runs in your browser, so your files never get uploaded anywhere (we don't believe in harvesting your data here at Goosed Cycling).

 ## Next year